Notes from the team

 Read the post → -

-Confluence is the wiki Atlassian shipped in 2004 and still the most-deployed corporate wiki in 2026.
-Here's what it does, what it doesn't, and when to leave.
+Confluence is Atlassian's corporate wiki, shipped in 2004 and still the default in 2026.
+Here's what it does well, where it struggles, and when to leave.

 what is confluence · confluence wiki · confluence documentation